 2.15 Authority to transfer appropriations within a fund or department.
-The City Manager may approve transfers of available appropriations between general classifications of expenditures within the same fund, provided the transfer amounts do not result in a net increase in total appropriations for the fund.
+The City Manager may approve transfers of available appropriations between general classifications of expenditures within the same fund, provided the transfer amounts do not result in a net increase or decrease in total appropriations for the fund.

 2.16 Authority to transfer appropriations between a fund.
-Transfers of available appropriations in general classifications of expenditures between funds, shall be approved only by the City Council.
+Transfers of available appropriations in general classifications of expenditures between funds, shall be approved only by the City Councilunless related to grant or bond activities.